ydb-platform/ydb-php-sdk/README.md

-YDB PHP SDK provides an access to Yandex Database cloud services from PHP code.
+YDB PHP SDK provides access to Yandex Database cloud services from PHP code.

 Yandex Database is a distributed fault-tolerant DBMS with high availability and scalability, strict consistency and ACID.
 An SQL dialect – YQL – is used for queries.